-The TOE for use in the German health care is based on the specification SICCT [6], which is adapted for operation by profiling as eHealth card terminal (see [7]).
+The TOE for use in the GHC system or with a SAC is based on the specification SICCT [6], which is adapted for operation by profiling as eHealth card terminal (see [7]).

 The TOE works with a cryptographic key for i.e. authentication, integrity assurance and to ensure the confidentiality of data transmitted over the LAN interface.
 Due to the very high protection requirements of the information objects transmitted over the LAN interface, a secure key store (SM-KT) is required for the key.
-As physical characteristics of the SM-KT the TOE supports SMC-B and gSMC-KT cards.
+As physical characteristics of the SM-KT the TOE supports gSMC-KT cards.
 IPv4 is supported.
-To ensure the sustainability of the TOE, it is able to support IPv6 in addition to Ipv4 with a firmware update.
+To ensure the sustainability of the TOE, it is technically able to support IPv6 in addition or instead of IPv4 by a future certified firmware update.
+For the recent TOE version IPv6 functionality is outside of the TOE scope.

-In its environment, the TOE communicates with a so called connector.
-This connector is the secure connection between the local network of the medical supplier and the remote network of the telematic infrastructure.
+In its environment, the TOE communicates either with a so called connector or a SAC.
+The connector is the secure connection between the local network of the medical supplier and the remote network of the telematic infrastructure.
 It provides the medical supplier with secure access to the services of the telematic infrastructure.
+The SAC is the secured connected controlling instance for signature generation using signature creation devices (typically electronic signature smart cards) by the /Signature user.

-For the connection of the TOE to a connector via the LAN interface, the protocol with the SICCT commands is mandatory.
+For the connection of the TOE to a connector/SAC via the LAN interface, the protocol with the SICCT commands is mandatory.
 The interfaces of the TOE are provided in Figure 1.2: TOE Boundary, showing a schematic representation: